sandramark/js_calendar_app/README.md

 # js_calendar_app
 Calendar application built with Electron.
+This project was part of Javascript 2 course in Czechitas with lecturer Peter Palka.